Cantica-Systems/vote-gr/README.md

 ### Polling places: edited by hand

-`site/data/polling.json` is a plain list of 59 entries:
+`site/data/polling.json` is a plain list of the 59 location entries:

 ```json
 "43": {